richardgaywood/paydata.org/content/setting/matrix_re_fluff/SINs.md

 Physically, a SIN is string of alphanumeric characters.
 Part of this contains the issuing entity - country or corp - who ultimately controls the SIN.
 What counts is the data associated with those numbers in various online hosts and datafiles.

-## You are your SIN

 SINs have become the *de facto* unique identifier in the Sixth World.
 They are tracked everywhere, both in person and in the Matrix.
 Every interaction and transaction you have can be tied to your SIN and tracked in some database - and almost all of them will be.
-Hence every SIN has trailing behind it wakes of data, scattered across thousands of databases.
+Hence every SIN has, trailing behind it, wakes of data, scattered across thousands of databases.

 The SINless are condemned to a life of misery.
 They are locked out of legal employment, of reasonable healthcare, even their basic civil rights are reduced.
 They face a lifetime of grinding for low cash-only wages and paying shady landlords high rent for shitty apartments, and preying that when they get sick there's room at the charity hospital for them.